angulardart/site-angulardart/src/angular/tutorial/toh-pt5.md

 ### Routing to a hero detail

-You can add a route to the `HeroDetailComponent` in `AppComponent`, where the other routes are configured.
+You can add a route to the `HeroDetailComponent` in `AppComponent`, where the other routes are defined.

 The new route is unusual in that you must tell the `HeroDetailComponent` which hero to show.
 You didn't have to tell the `HeroesComponent` or the `DashboardComponent` anything.